-The Basic Elements include "Respect for Human Rights", "Labor Management, Health, Safety and the Environment", and "Supplier Management", and if there are issues, we formulate a response policy according to its business nature and regional conditions.
+The Basic Elements include "Respect for Human Rights", "Response to workplace accidents", "Labor Management, Health, Safety and the Environment", and "Supplier

+Management", and if there are issues, we formulate a response policy according to its business nature and regional conditions.
 Through regular monitoring, we will continue working to prevent modern slavery and human trafficking in SC Group's business or supply chains through further enhancing governance considering its business nature and regional conditions.